 NOTE—The values provided in the previous paragraph indicate the minimum requirements.
 For some combinations of parameter values, it is necessary to exceed the minimum values of some of the parameters in order to meet the minimum value constraints of all parameters.

-Channel switching methods for a VHT BSS(#6012)
+Extended Extended Channel switching methods

+A STA supports the methods specified in this subclause if dot11ExtendedExtendedChannelSwitching is true.
+A VHT STA shall set dot11ExtendedExtendedChannelSwitching to true.

-A VHT AP announces a switch of operating channel, operating bandwidth or both, by either
+An AP announces a switch of operating channel, operating bandwidth or both, by either

-using the Channel Switch Announcement Element, Channel Switch Announcement Frame or both, following the procedure described in 10.9.8.2 (Selecting and advertising a new channel in an infrastructure BSS)
+using the Channel Switch Announcement element, Channel Switch Announcement frame or both, following the procedure described in 10.9.8.2 (Selecting and advertising a new channel in an infrastructure BSS)

-using the Extended Channel Switch Announcement Element, Extended Channel Switch Announcement Frame or both, following the procedure described in 10.10 (Extended channel switching (ECS))
+using the Extended Channel Switch Announcement element, Extended Channel Switch Announcement frame or both, following the procedure described in 10.10 (Extended channel switching (ECS))

 and, in addition, following the procedures in this section.

-A VHT mesh STA announces a switch attempt of operating channel, operating bandwidth or both, by either
+A mesh STA announces a switch attempt of operating channel, operating bandwidth or both, by either

 using the Channel Switch Announcement element, Channel Switch Announcement frame or both, following the procedure described in 10.9.8.4 (MBSS channel switching)